KSohi-max/Blockchain_Ledger/README.md

 # Blockchain_Ledger

-This analysis guilds a blockchain-based ledger system including a user-friendly web interface.
+This analysis builds a blockchain-based ledger system including a user-friendly web interface.
 This ledger allows partner banks to conduct financial transactions (that is, to transfer money between senders and receivers) and to verify the integrity of the data in the ledger.

 Following steps were taken to update the script: